ruggeri/tech-notes/ai/deep-learning.md

   that's part of being a good distributed representation.
 And that means that there shouldn't be any sharp peaks in the probability space.
+* Metropolis Hastings
+    * **I wrote this from looking at wikipedia and trying to remember from the PGM class**.
+    * MH is an MCMC method.
+It differs from Gibbs sampling.
+    * First there is a proposal distribution.
+A natural distribution is Gaussian centered on the current sample.
+So you're on a random walk.
+    * You want to walk primarily toward regions of high probability.
+Therefore, we need to tie where we walk to the distribution we wish to emulate.
+    * Therefore, we also have an *acceptance* probability.
+The acceptance probability is ideally the ratio between the probability of the current sample `x_t` and the proposed sample `x'`.
+    * If `x'` is more likely than `x_t`, then we simply move to `x'`.
+On the other hand, if `x'` is *less* likely, we will still consider moving there.
+    * We will move there with probability equal to the ratio of probabilities of `x'` and `x_t`.
+    * Note that you do not need the normalized probability distribution to calculate this.
+    * There is one note they make.
+If your proposal distribution is not *symmetric*: if `q(x_1 -> x_2) != q(x_2 -> x_1)`, then you
+      need to do a correction factor on your acceptance distribution.
+    * You correct by the ratio of transitioning from `x' -> x_t` compared to `x_t -> x'`.
+Otherwise, you're saying it's easier to move from one state to another in a way that isn't related to their probability distribution.
+    * MH vs Gibbs: it seems like Gibbs can be convenient when you know `P(x_i|{x_{-i}})`.
+But when you don't, you can still use MH, which requires only knowing `p\tilde(x)`, which may be simpler information.

 **TODO: Up to chapter 18!**